-In a Category 2 system, a sensor must be mounted on the pump to monitor pump housing temperature.
+In a Category 2 system,a sensor must be mounted on the pump to monitor pump housing temperature.
 It's optional to use a surface sensor (S1) or screw-in sensor (S2).
+Pump housing temperature must always be lower than 85 °C / 185 °F.

-The system must stop the pump if temperature sensor exceeds 60°C/140°F.
+The system must stop the pump, if a temperature of 60 °C / 140 °F is exceeded.

 Surface temperature must never exceed 2/3 of minimum ignition temperature of the dust cloud, not even in the case of malfunctions.
 The sensor can be mounted on the pump as shown in the drawings next page.
-Use the M6x10 (A), M8x10 (B) thread or strap to fix the temperature sensor - ensure good thermal contact between the sensor and the pump surface.
+Use the M6x10

+(A), M8x10 (B) thread or strap to fix the temperature sensor - ensure good thermal contact between the sensor and the pump surface.

 If pump unit is placed in an environment that could lead to significant heat loss, influencing the accuracy of the temperature measurement, it's recommended to use the screw-in sensor.
-Additional measure could be to insulate the sensor with a material having suffcient temperature resistance.
+Additional measure could be to insulate the sensor with a material having sufficient temperature resistance.
 This is mainly an issue if running close to the set temperature for stopping the unit.